 As a result, Montessori philosophy fosters a lifelong love of learning, as well as a sense of wonder and a profound respect for the environment in which we live.

 Through the Montessori prepared environment and trained Montessori Guides, children may realize their own potential, rather than through hearing about it from others.

-Every child is challenged and given with chances to develop qualities such as flexibility, creativity, connections, relationship and categorization, among other things.
+Challenge every child and give them with chances to develop qualities such as flexibility, creativity, connections, relationship and categorization, among other things.

 As they categorize through analysis, children acquire working theories, the ability to problem solve, and a sense of the world around them as a result of experimenting with a variety of learning materials and activities, which they try out for themselves.

 Sensorial activities are those that target the five sense to make sense of the world around them.